High-Impact-Athletes/vivenu-dashboard/vivenu-event-monitor/docs/vivenu-monitoring-worker-spec.md

 # Vivenu Event Monitoring Worker - Requirements Specification

 ## Executive Summary
 Build a Cloudflare Worker that monitors HYROX events across all Vivenu seller accounts, tracking event launch dates, ticket sales, and inventory in real-time.
-The system will subscribe to webhooks for event updates and perform daily polling for sales metrics, exporting all data to Google Sheets for analytics.
+The system will subscribe to webhooks for event updates and perform daily polling for sales metrics, storing all data in a PostgreSQL database for analytics and reporting.

 ## System Architecture Overview